 Only go to the toilet when you need to.
 Going "just in case" can train your bladder to hold less urine than it should.

-When you do go make sure you empty your bladder and bowel completely by waiting a few seconds even after you think you’re done.
+When you do go, make sure you empty your bladder and bowel completely by waiting a few seconds even after you think you’re done.
+Changing position, by leaning slightly forward for several seconds can also help ensure the bladder is empty.

 If you’re about to sneeze, cough, blow your nose, lift, push or pull you can counteract the downward force in your core by gently engaging your pelvic floor muscles.
 But be careful.
 You can over-brace and over-tighten your pelvic floor muscles.
 If you experience any pain while bracing check in with your specialist.